phorton1/Arduino-theClock3/docs/tuning.md

 to the next step *3.
 Minimum Power Coil and Pendulum Test*.

-## 3. Minimum Power Coil and Pendulum Test
+## C. Minimum Power Coil and Pendulum Test

 We will now verify that the orientation of the the **magnet** in the Pendulum, the **coils** and their **plugs** are correct.